spmjr/TI-EV/README.md

-To get the PWM model work dowload and then unzip the Wheel show case zip file
+To get the PWM model to work download and then unzip the Wheel showcase zip file